 - If your account is still within the warning period, it will automatically be reviewed again at the end of the warning period.
 Once the violating items are removed, you don't need to request an account review or take any additional action.

 - If your account is suspended, you’ll need to request an account review.

 Most accounts are reviewed within 3 business days, but some can take longer if they need a more complex review.
 If we find that you've removed the violating items from your product data, we’ll remove the warning, or, in the case of account suspension, we'll approve your account to start running.

-To ensure a safe and positive experience for users, Google requires that advertisers comply with all applicable laws and regulations in addition to Google Shopping policies.
-It is important that you familiarize yourself with and keep up to date on these requirements for the place where your business operates, as well as any other places Shopping listings are served.
-When we find content that violates these requirements, we may block it from appearing, and in cases of repeated or egregious violations, we may ban you from promoting Google Shopping content with us.
+To ensure a safe and positive experience for users, Google requires that advertisers comply with all applicable laws and regulations in addition to Shopping ads policies.
+It is important that you familiarize yourself with and keep up to date on these requirements for the place where your business operates, as well as any other places Shopping ads are shown.
+When we find content that violates these requirements, we may block it from appearing, and in cases of repeated or egregious violations, we may ban you from promoting Shopping ads content with us.